Understanding breast cysts

 - Sources of further information

-Most patients tend to present with the appearance of a lump, however, tension within a cyst can be associated with significant pain.
+Most patients are alerted to a breast cyst by the appearance of a lump, however, tension within a cyst can be associated with significant pain.
 Following diagnostic confirmation with ultrasound scanning (Figure 1), symptomatic cysts can be treated with fine needle aspirationThe withdrawal of fluid or cells from the body by suction..
 The aspirated fluid is not routinely sent for further evaluation, unless it is bloodA fluid that transports oxygen and other substances through the body, made up of blood cells suspended in a liquid. stained or the cyst contains a solid component in which case it will not disappear after needle aspiration.
 The solid component of such cysts should be also subjected to ultrasoundA diagnostic method in which very high frequency sound waves are passed into the body and the reflective echoes analysed to build a picture of the internal organs – or of the foetus in the uterus. guided core biopsyThe removal of a small sample of cells or tissue so that it may be examined under a microscope.
 The term may also refer to the tissue sample itself. in order to exclude rare cancerousMalignant, a tumour that may invade surrounding tissues or spread to distant parts of the body. cystic lesions.

 Small cysts do not usually require treatment.
 Cysts that are large or painful can be easily treated using a needle and syringe to remove the cyst fluid.
 Any lump that remains after this should be investigated with a biopsy and mammographyA diagnostic and screening test using low-dose X-rays to detect breast tumours.
 The fluid obtained from the cyst is usually discarded, unless it is blood-stained or there is a residual lump.
 Blood-stained fluid can sometimes be associated with breast cancerAbnormal, uncontrolled cell division resulting in a malignant tumour that may invade surrounding tissues or spread to distant parts of the body., especially if there is a residual lump.
 In such cases it will be sent for further tests.